navidmostofi/SDCND/term1/P1/Readme.md

-#Readme
-in this project I used opencv library for finding lane lines on the road.
+In this project I used opencv library for finding lane lines on the road.
+You can read writeup.pdf file for more information.